BhardwajArjit/Cyclistic-Bike-Share-Case-Study/README.md

 ## Conclusion

-Through this case study, we aim to provide valuable insights and recommendations to Bellabeat based on the analysis of user data.
+Through this case study, we aim to provide valuable insights and recommendations to Cyclistic Bike Share Company based on the analysis of user data.
 By leveraging data-driven strategies, Cyclistic Bike Share Company can enhance their product offerings and marketing efforts to better cater to their target audience, ultimately leading to improved customer satisfaction and business growth.

 ## Author